 The athletes in the Enhances BASS 1-5 will also be the athletes selected for the Badminton Australia National Squad.

-This program is targeted at athletes who are selected to represent Australia in the following events:
+This program is targeted at athletes who are top 10 on the Australian Ranking and/or selected to represent Australia in the following events:

 - Olympic Games